 Stanley said Trinity’s case is a “sleeper case, but this kind of case will set the principles for the free exercise of religion moving forward for the next few decades.”

-The case of Kelvin Cochran who was dismissed as Atlanta’s fire chief has made some national news reports.
+The case of Kelvin Cochran who was dismissed as Atlanta’s fire chief has also made some national news reports.
 He was fired for writing about the biblical view of marriage and sexuality in a men’s devotional book (Who Told You That You Were Naked?).
 His challenge to his removal is prepared to go to court.

 Atlanta officials fired Cochran even though an investigation showed he had not discriminated against any employees based on his beliefs.
 Cochran says that his past experiences, facing discrimination as a black firefighter in Shreveport, Louisiana, made him determined not to discriminate against anyone when he became a leader.